-Having worked with Asian American founders and executives, a pattern I often notice is that the nature of their work pushes them to their mental and emotional limits.
+Having worked with Asian American founders and executives in Manhattan, I often notice that the nature of their work pushes them to their mental and emotional limits.
 Compounding intense responsibilities at work, balancing work relationships, personal relationships, and attending to your own self care, it is easy to see why founders and executives often feel overwhelmed and burned out.

 In many instances, the most difficult part of being a founder or executive is managing your own psychology.
 When we are mentally taxed to our limits, our insecurities (internalized limiting beliefs, fear of failure) are often easily triggered and unearthed.